 Certificate programs, the report found, can be among the best options because they can be completed the most quickly (often under a year, compared to four years for a bachelor’s degree), and often cost the least.

-But many certifications are not actually valued by the industries they promise entry to — especially at the graduate level.
-So it really matters whether the certification someone is studying for will, in fact, improve their job search and open new doors.
+But many certificates are not actually valued by the industries they promise entry to — especially at the graduate level.
+So it really matters whether the certificate someone is studying for will, in fact, improve their job search and open new doors.

 What We Offer